AC-262,536

-AC-262536 is a drug developed by Acadia Pharmaceuticals which acts as a selective androgen receptor modulator (SARM).
+AC-262536, also known as Accadrine, is a drug developed by Acadia Pharmaceuticals which acts as a selective androgen receptor modulator (SARM).
 Chemically it possesses endo-exo isomerism, with the endo form being the active form.
 It acts as a partial agonist for the androgen receptor with a K_{i} of 5 nM, and no significant affinity for any other receptors tested.
 In animal studies it produced a maximal effect of around 66% of the levator ani muscle weight increase of testosterone, but only around 27% of its maximal effect on prostate gland weight.
 It is an aniline SARM related to ACP-105 and vosilasarm (RAD140).
+The drug was encountered as a novel designer drug by at least 2020.

+Medical uses

+Accadrine is not approved for any medical use by the Food and Drug Administration and is not available as a licensed pharmaceutical drug as of 2025.

+Pharmacology

+Pharmacodynamics

+Accadrine is selective androgen receptor modulator (SARM), or a tissue-selective mixed agonist or partial agonist of the androgen receptor (AR).
+This receptor is the biological target of endogenous androgens like testosterone and dihydrotestosterone (DHT) and of synthetic anabolic steroids like nandrolone and oxandrolone.

+Accadrine shows high affinity for the AR, with a K_{i} value of 5 nM (relative to 29 nM for testosterone and 10 nM for DHT).